rust-lang/book/src/ch10-02-traits.md

 ## Traits

-Rust has a feature called *traits*.
-Traits are similar to a feature often called 'interfaces' in other languages, but are also different.
+*Traits* are similar to a feature often called 'interfaces' in other languages, but are also different.
 Traits let us do another kind of abstraction: they let us abstract over *behavior* that types can have in common.

 When we use a generic type parameter, we are telling Rust that any type is valid in that location.
 When other code *uses* a value that could be of any